-Brownsville ISD has implemented guidelines to ensure compliance with the federal fiscal requirement of supplement, not supplant.
+Brownsville ISD has put into effect the Statement of Exemption, thereby, foregoing the Supplement/Not Supplant guidelines that ensure compliance with this Federal fiscal requirement.
 The purpose of the procedures is to ensure that the level of state and local support for programs remains at least constant and is not replaced by federal funds.
 Federal funds are used to supplement (add to, enhance, to expand, or increase) the funds available from non-federal sources, and not to supplant (replace or take the place of) the existing non-federal funds.
+Beginning in school year 2021-2022 the Statement of Exemption was signed into effect and is kept at the Special/Federal and Superintendent's office for future reference and auditing purposes.